QueueClassic/queue_classic/readme.md

 Traditionally, a queue's dequeue operation will remove the item from the queue.
 However, Queue Classic will not delete the item from the queue right away; instead, the workers will lock the job and then the worker will delete the job once it has finished working it.
 Queue Classic's greatest strength is it's ability to safely lock jobs.
-Unlike other database backed queing libraries, Queue Classic uses the database time to lock.
+Unlike other database backed queueing libraries, Queue Classic uses the database time to lock.
 This allows you to be more relaxed about the time synchronization amongst your worker machines.

-Queue Classic takes advantage of Postgres' PUB/SUB featuers to dequeue a job.
+Queue Classic takes advantage of Postgres' PUB/SUB features to dequeue a job.
 Basically there is a channel in which the workers LISTEN.
 When a new job is added to the queue, the queue sends NOTIFY messages on the channel.
 Once a NOTIFY is sent, each worker races to acquire a lock on a job.
-A job is awareded to the victor while the rest go back to wait for another job.
+A job is awarded to the victor while the rest go back to wait for another job.
 This eliminates the need to Sleep & Select.

 ### The Worker

+**Un-handled Exceptions**
 The worker calls dequeue and then calls the enqueued method with the supplied arguments.
 Once the method terminates, the job is deleted from the queue.
-In the case that your method does not terminate, or the worker unexpectingly dies, Queue Classic will do following:
+In the case that your method does not terminate, or the worker expectingly dies, Queue Classic will do following:

 * Rescue the Exception %
 * Call handle_failure(job,exception)
 * Delete the job

 % - To my knowledge, the only thing that can usurp ensure is a segfault.

+**Stopping a worker**

+    If the worker is in the middle of working a job:
+      ^C => Kill the worker after job is finished.
+      ^C^C => Kill the worker immediately.
+    If the worker is idle
+      ^C => Kills the worker.

 By default, handle_failure will puts the job and the exception.
 This is not very good and you should override this method.
 It is simple to do so.
 If you are using Queue Classic with Rails, You should: